ASE2019-red/thingy-api-red/README.md

 ## API

+### Draft API definition

+`/measurement/:name/` => Get all measurements of sensor
+`/measurement/:name/?from=<date>&to=<date>` => Get measurement between timerange

+`/users/` => Get all users
+`/users/:name` => Get specific user

 ## Persistence
+The two database systems can be started for local development via `docker-compose`.
+The ports are published, which makes it possible to access the databases.

+For the productive environment, the microservices are located in a common overlay network, which makes external access impossible.

+### PostgreSQL
+To store simple relational data, this project uses PostgreSQL with [TypeORM](https://github.com/typeorm/typeorm).

+To run the database locally, do:

+    $ docker-compose up -d postgres

+To connect to the database, do:

+    $ PGPASSWORD=mysecretpassword psql -h localhost thingy-db-red postgres

 ### InfluxDB
 InfluxDB is used to store timeseries data which will be consumed form MQTT broker.